pascalgutjahr/prompt_muons_wiki/source/docs/Simulation.rst

 In the following two figures, the primary energy distribution of the simulated CORSIKA Ehist IceProd datasets is shown on level 2 for the different primary particles.
 No cuts or filters are applied.
 This is not the entire statistics, but a subset of the data.
+The relative ratios of the primaries are different for each dataset to match the contributions of the primaries to the weighted, physical primary flux.

 .. figure:: images/plots/simulation/simulated_primary_energy_level2.png